AndiSap/algorithms/README.md

 - Rod cutting
 - Max subset sum in array using O(n) time - Kadane's algorithm
 - Subset sum of k
+- Partition array into 2 sub-arrays of equal sum